More than Human Centred Design

 Download the SIGCHI Extended Abstracts templates here;

 PWiP submissions should be as close to their publication-ready versions as possible, since authors will have limited time to make changes to their papers following acceptance.
 Papers that require major changes may not be accepted.
-Papers must be anonymized for submission.

-Anonymized submissions should be submitted via the Precision Conference submission system (PCS) by February 28th (17:00 PST), 2020.
+Submissions must not be anonymised, and should be submitted via the Precision Conference submission system (PCS) by February 28th (17:00 PST), 2020.

 DIS2020 Provocations and works in progress Program Chairs

 Abigail Durrant Northumbria University Annika Hupfeld Eindhoven University of Technology Ruben Gouveia University of Twente